Haiyang-Sun/Haiyang-Sun.github.io/tool/installation.md

 	adb reboot
 	~~~
 4. Prepare the RV specification at the instrumentation server
-	- A sample can be found [here](https://haiyang-sun.github.io/tool/resources/rv_specs.xml)
+	- The sample for the data leak analysis can be found [here](https://haiyang-sun.github.io/tool/resources/rv_specs.xml)
 5. Starting the instrumentation server with the following command:

 	~~~bash